 Just a few of the many sites and events featured in these two DVDs are listed here:

-The picturesque Villanueva del Rio y Minas coal mine with its 'Malakoff' tower style headframe on the upcast shaft.
+On the way to Córdoba we visited the picturesque Villanueva del Rio y Minas coal mine with its 'Malakoff' tower style headframe on the upcast shaft.

-Rounding the trip off at the vast excavation of Alquife opencast iron mine which closed in 1996 and may re-open soon.
+Congress trips were dramatically rounded off at the vast excavation of Alquife opencast iron mine which closed in 1996 and may re-open soon.

 Please see the 'Sales' page for additional purchasing information.